 - simmer for about 10 mins or until the sugar has dissolved and the mixture has thickened slightly.
 You want it to just coat the back of a spoon.
 You don’t want it too thick.

-- strain the flowers out of the syrup and store your hibiscus simple syrup in an airtight container in the fridge.
+- strain the flowers out of the syrup and store your simple rose syrup in an airtight container in the fridge.

 And that’s it!
-The hibiscus simple syrup will keep in an airtight jar for a little while in the fridge so we make a bunch and keep it on hand.
+The rose simple syrup will keep in an airtight jar for a little while in the fridge so we make a bunch and keep it on hand.

 Variations on the Amount of Dried Rose Petals

 The amount of rose blossoms in our recipe creates a rose simple syrup that tastes and smells like roses, which is great for cocktails or drinks with lighter competing flavors.